-March 10, Day 1: Arrival in Belize City.
+March 12, Day 1: Arrival in Belize City.
 Participants should make plans to arrive in Belize City anytime this afternoon.
 After clearing immigration and customs, you will be met outside the airport and transported to the Fort George Marina Hotel & Spa in Belize City (about a 20-minute ride).
 Those arriving with enough time to bird may find a good variety of species right around the hotel.
-Cinnamon Hummingbird, Social and Scissor-tailed flycatchers, Common Tody-Flycatcher, Great Kiskadee, and Hooded and Orchard orioles are all regulars on the hotel grounds.
+Cinnamon Hummingbird, White-fronted Parrot, Social Flycatcher, Common Tody-Flycatcher, Great Kiskadee, and Hooded and Orchard orioles are all regulars on the hotel grounds.
 We will gather in the hotel lobby at 6:00 p.m. for a welcome session followed by dinner.